lisac23/swapi/README.md

 You can install the requirements by calling the setup command on the command line:
     python setup.py install

-If requests is already installed it should run by just executing:
+If requests is already installed it should run by switching to the venv director and executing:
     python swapi.py